trinsiclabs/divvy/README.md

 $ npm install
 ```

-This installs the JavaScript dependencies required to run the chaincode.
+This installs the JavaScript dependencies required to run chaincode.

 ### Bring the network up